Conduct research that meets the unique needs of the community and the funder.

 As a public health professional, I offer 14 years of national public health program management research experience in the nonprofit, academic, and federal sectors.

-Over the years, I have witnessed the stress that researchers and their research staff experienced when it came to managing community-based research protocols.
+Over the years, I have witnessed the challenges that researchers face when trying to engage the community in their research and manage their community-engaged research protocols.

 Identify problems before you start the work in the community using the PHRC Mapping Method